Skip to main content

 Ranges and wall ovens: the touch panel

 The IQ-Touch wall ovens and matching ranges have a touch-panel ribbon-cable failure.
-The tell is specific.
-Buttons go intermittent, then dead, but the oven still bakes if you set a manual preset.
+Buttons go intermittent, then dead, but the oven still bakes on a manual preset.
 People assume the main control board failed and order the expensive part.
-It is usually the touch-panel module and the ribbon connection behind it.
-The right move is to reseat the ribbon and test before condemning the board.
-That alone has saved customers a few hundred dollars on the wrong part.
+It’s almost always the touch-panel module and the ribbon connection behind it.
+A tech reseats the ribbon and tests before condemning the board.
+That has saved customers a few hundred dollars on the wrong part.

 When to call a pro